 Our Legal Take

-Advocates for employee rights at The Murray Law Firm are following the accident closely and question whether an unbiased investigation will be performed on behalf of Mr. Salter’s family.
+Advocates for workers’ rights at The Murray Law Firm are following the OSHA investigation closely and question whether a facility safety lapse or equipment malfunction may have contributed to this tragedy.

 Was the accident a result of a catastrophic equipment malfunction?